-An operator that is undertaking 50-99 interments annually will likely be granted a Category 2 licence.
+An operator that has conducted 50-99 interments annually (on average over the last 3 financial years will likely be granted a Category 2 licence.

 Cremation only operators will also be subject to Category 2 conditions.

 Category 2 licence holders will be required to comply with all Conditions excluding: